Why is 3D printing important for the space industry?

 The 3D printed thruster chamber from the European Space Agency

-The ESA unveiled in June 2015 the world’s first 3D printed spacecraft thruster, including a platinum combustion chamber.
-The use of 3D printing had several advantages:
+In June 2015, the ESA unveiled the world’s first 3D printed spacecraft thruster, including a platinum combustion chamber.
+The use of 3D printing offered several advantages:

 - Similar performances to a traditional thruster

 The 3D printed oxidizer valve from the Falcon 9 rocket by SpaceX

 SpaceX announced in July 2014 that they had successfully 3D printed an oxidizer valve for the 1D engine used in the Falcon 9 rocket.
 The oxidizer valve is a crucial part of a rocket engine– it controls the flow of liquid oxygen as it enters the engine’s combustion chamber.
 It took only two days to 3D print this valve, while traditional manufacturing processes take up to months to build such parts.

 In addition, the 3D printed valve offers some key advantages, which have led SpaceX to decide to 3D print all of their oxidizer valves:

 - Higher overall performances versus traditional manufacturing processes

 The SuperDraco boasts 3D printed combustion chamber, which was 3D printed using the Direct Metal Laser Sintering process (DMLS).
 Elon Musk is enthusiastic about the future of additive manufacturing for the space industry: